KIC/pandas-ml-quant/pandas-ml-common/Readme.md

 ## The pandas ml common module

-This module holds all common extensions and utilities for the pandas ml quant stack.
+This module holds all necessary extensions to get from a single `DataFrame` to a state-of-the-art training loop.
+There are also plenty of utils for easy access of data stored in pandas `DataFrame`s like nested lists or easy `getter` functions for `MultiIndex` frames and more.
 Feel free to study the [examples][ghl1] as well.

 * easy joining of data frames with multi indexes
 ```python